 The key is to report any activity quickly.
 This ensures investigations start as soon as possible and keep the data fresh.

-If you have any questions or just want to tell me how you liked, or didn’t like my post, leave your comment below and I will get back to you ASAP!
+If you have any questions or a story you would like to share, leave your comment below and I will get back to you ASAP!

 Find out how to avoid scams and frauds with my #1 recommendation.